67-272-Q/Lab11-ChoretrackerAPI/README.md

 # <span class="mega-icon mega-icon-issue-opened"></span> Stop
+**Checkpoint 1**
-Show a TA that you have properly serialized JSON objects in the ChoreTrackerAPI!
+Show a CA that you have properly serialized JSON objects in the ChoreTrackerAPI!
 * * *

-## Part 4 - CORS
+## Part 2 - CORS

 CORS stands for Cross Origin Resource Sharing.
 Most web applications have CORS disabled, which means that the web app prevents JavaScript from making requests that are outside of the domain.
 For example, let's say that the web application is hosted on ```cmuis.net```, if CORS is disabled then Javascript code located on another domain (```testdomain.com```) can't make a request to cmuis.net.
 This is meant to protect malicious Javascript from making requests to your web application.

 However, for the purposes of an API, we want CORS to be enabled since we would like code from other domains to access our API.
 The only reason that the swagger docs works in hitting the API's endpoints is that the swagger docs is located in the same domain.
-To demonstrate that CORS isn't enabled right now, please create another HTML file and copy paste the code below:
+To demonstrate that CORS isn't enabled right now, please create another HTML file (let's call it ```cors_test.html```) and copy paste the code below:

+To create this html file, type `touch cors_test.html` in the terminal.
+Then, you will see the file appearing in the explorer (below config.ru).
+Make sure you replace 3000 with your port, in the url line in the code below.

 ```html
 <!DOCTYPE html>